The chart below is of iShares FTSE China 25 Index .

 Among world equity indices, China has been one of the weakest performers.
 Along with tighter policy measures, besides the strong PMI number Wednesday night, Chinese data has been a mixed bag.

-Export growth was weak for September, and weak guidance from Caterpillar
+Export growth was weak for September, and weak guidance from Caterpillar suggests industrial production won't be that great in the fourth quarter.

 Equity investors have been looking for a correction lower in global markets all year, and China seems to be the first piece to crack.